alebairos/xfutebol/manual.md

 Goals are scored by successfully executing a Shoot action against the opponent's goal.

 ### 5.2 Goalkeeper's Role
 Key in defending the goal.
-Can move out of the small area but risks leaving the goal unguarded.
+Can move out of the goal area but risks leaving the goal unguarded.

 ## 6. Fouls and Penalties
 ### 6.1 Defining a Foul